BenDStokes/Vari-Tensor/CONTRIBUTING.md

 Keep all discussions civil and respectful!

-Thank you for your attention,\
-Ben :)

 ## Getting Started

 Once you've cloned the repo, load the CMakeLists.txt into your IDE, and you should be able to run the tests via the sole target "run_tests".
-If you're wondering why I didn't use Google Test, it's because I didn't anticipate this growing beyond a personal project, so I just made a simple test harness that didn't require the effort of including a third party library.

 ## Code Style